Katie Churcher

 Since completion of her pupillage at KBG Chambers, Katie has built a busy and successful Crown Court Practice incorporating a balance of Prosecution and Defence work.

 She is regularly instructed incases involving serious violence, allegations of historic sexual abuse and heavy-weight drug offences.
-In 2021 she was instructed in a multi-handed £160mdrugs importation.
+In 2021 she was instructed in a multi-handed £160m drugs importation.
 She recently defended in a rape and kidnapping case involving a vulnerable child victim and Defendant.
 She has been led in cases involving allegations of sexual abuse, attempted murder and murder.

 Katie builds very good working relationships with lay clients which regularly means that she is briefed for clients in repeat proceedings before the Court.
 She is compassionate and measured.
 She represents clients who are often very vulnerable and frequently deals with cases involving intermediaries.